 The last time we missed out on the musical side of the Shoals, which is so crucial to understanding its core identity.
 That said, check scheduled tours before you go, as they vary and run at odd times, and in many cases, you can’t just “drop in” because all of them are, indeed, working studios.

-Our first musical stop was at Muscle Shoals Sound Studio—0r 3614 Jackson Highway as many in-the-know call it—which is so small we almost drove right past it.
+Our first musical stop on our weekend in Muscle Shoals was at Muscle Shoals Sound Studio—0r 3614 Jackson Highway as many in-the-know call it—which is so small we almost drove right past it.
 Lovingly restored to its raw, 70s glory, the studio features instruments, original recordings and some of the essential sorcery of the “Swampers,” the rhythm section behind the scenes that created hits for Cher, Lynyrd Skynyrd, The Rolling Stones, Bob Seger, The Staple Singers, Rod Stewart and many more musical icons.
 Hearing the tracks while standing in the actual space they were created is something truly special.

 Next, we headed to the riverfront for Cypress Moon Studios, a fitting follow-up to our first stop as it later became the home of Muscle Shoals Sound in 1978, turning the former Naval Reserve complex on the Tennessee River into a fairly massive and custom-built recording studio with unique acoustic characteristics that define, once again, some thoroughly memorable music in the canon of American music: Bob Dylan, The Commodores, Alabama, Steve Winwood, Dire Straits, Joe Cocker, Jimmy Buffett and the Oak Ridge Boys, among others.